xinqingaa/image_editor/README.md

 - **Stateful workflow**: built-in history stack with undo and reset-to-original.
 - **Highly configurable**: tune tool availability, crop presets, and top toolbar copy/colors via `ImageEditorConfig`.
 - **Cross-platform loaders**: helpers such as `loadImageFromAssets`, `loadImageFromFile`, and `loadImageFromNetwork` hide platform differences.
-- **Pixel export**: convert edited `ui.Image` instances to PNG/JPEG bytes for uploads or local storage.
+- **Pixel export**: convert edited `ui.Image` instances to PNG/JPEG bytes for uploads or local storage, or persist them via `saveImageToTempFile` when a file path is required.
 - **Gesture friendly**: pinch-to-zoom, drag, and tap to select text layers.

 ## Project Layout